-Oduaran et al. (2003) asserted that among other transformations in African university adult and continuing education, andragogy is taught as a mainstream course.
+Oduaran, et al. (2004) asserted that among other transformations in African university adult and continuing education, andragogy is taught as a mainstream course.
 Andragogy is also applied as the major principle guiding interactions among Information and Communication Technologies [ICT] and diversity.
-Likewise, Patterson (n.d.) conducted a one-day, six-hour intensive teacher/learner andragogical seminar-workshop to help learners choose and use teaching methods that are consistent with how older youth and adults learn.
+Likewise, Patterson (No Date Given) conducted a one-day, six-hour intensive teacher/learner andragogical seminar-workshop to help learners choose and use teaching methods that are consistent with how older youth and adults learn.
 This gets the learners involved in meaningful participation in in-depth Bible study.
+In the area of faith and belief, Jorgensen (1998) combines ideas of Knowles, Rogers, Jarvis and Ellen White into a comprehensive andragogical process for engaging Seventh-Day Adventist college students to think through their faith and what it means to them.